Tag: The backlash

 (Actually, as a general rule that is just not true.
 I write about the New Atheists, even though I don’t think their position is worth taking seriously at all.
 Or rather, I accept many of the conclusions, but I think the arguments are lousy.
 But I write about the New Atheists because I think their hateful attitude towards believers is a potential force for great social and moral evil.)

-And today Julian Baggini told us about the way atheism is … Read the rest
+And today Julian Baggini told us about the way atheism is currently perceived (without telling us that he has been doing his bit to foster the very perception he finds worrying).

 There’s a funny little sub-group of gnu atheist-hating atheists, who claim to find gnu atheists stupid and worthless and contemptible beyond belief, yet can’t stop talking about them.
 I’ve started making bets with myself.
 “She says this is enough about the gnu atheists for now…but I bet she won’t be able to ignore that post by Jason Rosenhouse.”
 I’ve been winning all my bets.
 The sub-group is very predictable.
 They’re like “You’re Not Helping” that way – after awhile I knew what YNH was going to be talking about next, and YNH always obliged.